 Remember that these assessments could be used as evidence for the candidate’s grades.
 So, although they can be used as a learning resources afterwards, the school must retain them.

 Sam Holyman is Second in Science at Aylesford School in Warwick, and formerly West Midlands ASE President.
-She is also the author of a number of best-selling science textbooks for KS3 and GCSE (including the AQA GCSE Foundation: Combined Science Trilogy and Entry Level Certificate Student Book), and a keen advocate of innovative teaching and learning.
+She is also the author of a number of best-selling science textbooks for KS3 and GCSE, and a keen advocate of innovative teaching and learning.

 Sam was nominated in the Teacher Scientist category for the Science Council’s 100 leading practising scientists, is a Chartered Science Teacher, and holds a CPD Quality mark.